Weekly Report Prompts Your Boss Will Actually Read

 8. Behind-schedule weekly

 My project is behind schedule.
-Draft a 200-word weekly report that owns the slip in the first sentence, names the cause specifically (not "unforeseen issues"), names the new ETA, and lists the 2 things I'm doing about it.
+Draft a 200-word weekly report that owns the slip in the first sentence, names the cause specifically (not "unforeseen issues"), states the new ETA, and lists the 2 things I'm doing about it.
 Avoid blame language.

 9. New-hire week-1 weekly